For Teachers & Leadership

 This session introduces teachers to the vision and principles of classical teaching, beginning with the foundation of the poetic mode and then focusing on the Trivium of grammar, dialectic (logic), and rhetoric as modes of learning.
 Teachers will learn how to engage students through cultivating wonder (poetic), lead students to know content so that the knowledge is remembered (grammar), guide students to a deeper understanding of a lesson through exercises that challenge the intellect (dialectic/logic), and show students how to organize their deeper insights and understandings so that they communicate this knowledge in a logical, persuasive, and eloquent manner (rhetoric).

-Discover a classical feature to teaching by integrating subjects and methods of instruction.
-Research supports the benefit of integrated instruction with a literature-rich curriculum as the basis for instruction especially in the primary grades.
-This session will present ways to integrate core subjects through developing habits of thinking, speaking, reading, and listening across the curriculum.
-Learn how to embody this through a classical and integrated instructional framework.
+Discover a classical feature to teaching by integrating subjects and instructional methods.
+While research supports the benefit of self-contained classrooms teaching with a literature-rich curriculum as the basis for integrated instruction in the primary grades, this approach is beneficial for all grades.
+This session may include a sample lesson and then present ways to integrate subjects while fostering wonder and developing habits of attention, reading, listening, thinking, and speaking across the curriculum.
+Learn how to embody this through integrated lessons.
 (Applicable to all grades.)

 Rhetoric and the Common Topics

 Teachers will learn about the classical art of rhetoric and its first canon of Invention.
-In this canon, we will explore ways of thinking and speaking about a subject: definition, division, comparison, relationships such as cause and effect, circumstances, and testimony.
-Once students understand these ways, they will be able to more clearly formulate a thesis and organize and defend arguments.
+In this session, we explore ways of thinking and speaking about a subject through Invention’s common topics: definition, division, comparison, relationships such as cause and effect, circumstances, and testimony.
+Once students understand these ways, they will have a stronger grasp of the content, its essential components, and its significance.
+With this foundation, students are then better prepared to formulate a thesis and organize and defend arguments.

 Memorization: The Lost Canon of Rhetoric, the Delight of the Wise